Ndiaye Pathé

-Ndiaye Pathé (born 27 April 2004) is a Senegalese footballer who plays for Canadian Premier League club Vancouver FC on loan from Spanish Tercera Federación side Leganés B.
+Ndiaye Pathé (born 27 April 2004) is a Senegalese footballer who plays for Latvian Virslīga side Super Nova.

 Early life

 Pathé played youth football in his native Senegal with Noliane FC.

 Club career

 Pathé began his senior career with UAE Third Division League club Elite Falcons FC.

 In July 2024, he joined Spanish Tercera Federación side Leganés B. In May 2025, he joined Canadian Premier League club Vancouver FC on a season-long loan.
-He scored his first goal in his debut appearance on May 3, 2025 against Valour FC.
+He scored his first goal in his debut appearance on 3 May 2025, against Valour FC.